apache/cassandra-java-driver/upgrade_guide/README.md

 The purpose of this guide is to detail changes made by successive versions of the Java driver.

+### 3.6.0

+1.  `ConsistencyLevel.LOCAL_SERIAL.isDCLocal()` now returns true.
+In driver code, `isDCLocal()` is only used when evaluating a Statement's ConsistencyLevel (which does not include Serial CLs), but as a matter of correctness this was updated.

 ### 3.5.0

 1. The `DowngradingConsistencyRetryPolicy` is now deprecated, see [JAVA-1752].